You love streaming your favorite shows. Here’s how to use less data doing so

 Generally speaking:

-- And streaming a 4K video uses 2.7 GB of data per hour.
+• And streaming a 4K video uses 2.7 GB per hour.

-How to check how much data you (and maybe your kids) are using on YouTube
+How to check your data usage on YouTube

 For iPhones:

 Go to Settings > Cellular.
 Once you’re there, you can see how much data YouTube is using on the device.
-Under “Current Period” be aware that you might be seeing total data usage from several months because that setting doesn’t refresh itself every month.
-For a clearer picture of how much data you or your kids are using currently, scroll down and tap “Reset Statistics.”
+Under “Current Period” be aware that you might be seeing total data usage from several months (enough scare any mother or grandmother!) because that setting doesn’t refresh itself every month.
+For a clearer picture of how much data your kids or grandkids are using currently, scroll down and tap “Reset Statistics.”
+Hopefully that number will make you feel better!

-If you’re a little stunned by the amount of data you or your family’s consuming watching sweet kitten videos or videos of cute puppies celebrating their birthdays with all their puppy pals or, eh hem, makeup tutorials, read on for ways to decrease and limit the amount data they’re using.
+If you’re a little stunned by the amount of data your family’s consuming watching sweet kitten videos or videos of cute puppies celebrating their birthdays with all their puppy pals, read on for ways to decrease and limit the amount data they’re using.

 1. Embrace the joy of downloading.